 - 4.4.1.
-Only five data fields (in addition to accession number) are mandatory (see Table A for details), whilst all other fields can be left blank if the data is not available. - 4.4.2.
-The following Table C gives the percentage of records that contain each of the listed data items.
-Note that for certain data items, as outlined in Table A above, the values "not known", "not applicable" etc. is an acceptable value.
+Only five data fields (in addition to accession number) are mandatory (see Table A for details), whilst all other fields can be left blank if the data is not available.
+However, missing data fields affect the analysis of the data and the completeness of results. - 4.4.2.
+Table C gives the percentage of records that contain each of the listed data items in 2015/16, with comparisons from earlier DID years.
+In this table, the values "not known", "not applicable" etc. are acceptable values for certain data items, as outlined in Table A above.
+However, submitters with a high proportion of these codes are encouraged to start using known values as this can greatly affect the usability of their data.